Hryhorii-Struk/Ticket_system_Flask_project/README.rst

 Requirements
 ------------
-Prior to installing and running Flicket please read these requirements.
+Prior to installing and running  Ticket system please read these requirements.

 * Python =>3.90